sphinx-doc/sphinx/doc/intro.rst

 * For converting the old Python docs to Sphinx, a converter was written which can be found at `the Python SVN repository
   <http://svn.python.org/projects/doctools/converter>`_.
 It contains generic
-  code to convert Python-doc-style LaTeX markup to Sphinx reST, but also code specific to the layout of the Python docs which needs to be removed in order to be useful for other docs.
+  code to convert Python-doc-style LaTeX markup to Sphinx reST.

 Prerequisites